 This is especially the case in regards to M.A.T (medication-assisted treatment).
 Medications such as Suboxone and Methadone are used to help curb opiate withdrawal and craving, but do little to treat the disease of addiction.
 Often times, those who abuse opioids, also abuse stimulants, such as cocaine.
 Since a person on M.A.T. can no longer feel the effects of the opioid, their use of other drugs, increases.
 This is especially dangerous and potentially life threatening.

-That is why Clearbrook Treatment Centers treats the whole person, on a physical, mental and spiritual level.
+That is why our Pennsylvania cocaine addiction treatment addresses the whole person, on a physical, mental and spiritual level.
 With over 40 years of experience, we have found abstinence-based treatment, through the implementation of a 12-step philosophy, medical detox, group therapy, and a wide array of other therapies, to be the most beneficial for lasting sobriety.
 If you or someone you love is struggling with a cocaine addiction, contact our Admissions Specialists today.